-While the optimization subject is ever-evolving, some practices are proven effective, while others are a bit harmful in the long term.
+While eliminating SEO mistakes is an ever-evolving task, some practices are proven effective, while others are a bit harmful in the long term.
 Let’s go over the top 10 common SEO mistakes you should avoid so your business’ website will deliver the desired results to match your efforts.

 One of the most common SEO mistakes happens when you are optimizing keywords that you want your site to rank for.
 But are you going with the right ones?

-One of the most common mistakes in selecting keywords is overviewing the preference of search engines and users for long keywords.
+One of the most common SEO mistakes is in selecting keywords, it is overviewing the preference of search engines and users for long keywords.
 While you might define your services and products in a specific way, it’s crucial to understand what words your potential clients would use to refer to them.
 Sometimes the terms you consider correct could mean something different to other people, or could be too generic.
 In both case, you will be optimizing for all the incorrect keywords.

 It’s best to do your background research carefully earlier than you begin the optimization.
 Using tools like the Google Trends, Google AdWords KeywordPlanner, SEMrush and Moz Keyword Explorer can assist immensely in placing your finger on the pulse of trending and adequate keywords.

-An other common SEO mistakes is you would suppose using your target keywords in each and every sentence of your content would raise your ratings.
+An other one of the common SEO mistakes is using your target keywords in each and every sentence of your content and expect it to raise your ratings.
 That approach couldn’t be more wrong.
-In fact, going overboard with the usage of keywords is registered as spammy by search engines, which means it clearly hurts your SEO performance.
+In fact, going overboard with the usage of keywords is registered as spam by search engines, which means it clearly hurts your SEO performance.

 That’s why keyword ‘stuffing,’ or overusing your chosen keywords, is not vital to your SEO success.
 Such a method might make your content unnatural and useless for its meant audience.
 In fact, Google is using a unique semantic search called Latent Semantic Indexing (LSI).
 This program can understand your content’s topic without the need for stuffing your content with repetitions of your chosen keywords.